HenryLoM/KenshiAI_ChatBot/README.md

    - Customize the chatbot's behavior by modifying the configuration files and modules as needed.

 4. **Step 4: Integrate with Your Project**
-   - Integrate Object-9 into your project by importing the necessary modules and functions.
+   - Integrate KenshiAI into your project by importing the necessary modules and functions.

-   - Refer to the [Contribution Guidelines](CONTRIBUTING.md) for information on extending Object-9's functionality.
+   - Refer to the [Contribution Guidelines](CONTRIBUTING.md) for information on extending KenshiAI's functionality.

 Feel free to reach out to us if you encounter any issues or have questions during the integration process.

-**Note:** Ensure you have the required Python version and dependencies installed before running Object-9.
+**Note:** Ensure you have the required Python version and dependencies installed before running KenshiAI.

 ## Contribution Guidelines

 We welcome contributions from the community.
-To contribute to Object-9, follow these steps:
+To contribute to KenshiAI, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.